browserengineering/book/book/invalidation.md

 Protecting widths
 =================

-Protecting `zoom` was relatively simple, but it points the way toward protecting complex layout fields.
+Protecting `zoom` points the way toward protecting complex layout fields.
 Working toward our goal of invalidating line breaking, let's next work on protecting the `width` field.

 Like `zoom`, `width` is initially set in `DocumentLayout`: